 All MCF users are required to bring their own safety glasses or safety goggles and wear them at all times when they are at the MCF.
-In addition, wet lab users who need to bring chemicals for their experiments or analyses will need to submit the "MCF Wet Lab Chemical Request" form (Appendix V) to get permission.
+In addition, wet lab users who need to bring chemicals for their experiments or analyses will need to contact MCF staff to get permission.
 The user is required to bring the appropriate personal protective equipment (PPE) such as a lab coat, masks, chemical splash goggles, and acid gloves as required for that specific chemical.